 From the court's perspective, the court had simply left my wife in the dire circumstances of being an apparent illegal alien and terrified of being deported by ICE without notice or cause even during times of heightened discrimination against Asians and Hispanics.
-The court simply ignored my wife's plight for over a year without taking any action to provide just relief.
+The court simply ignored my wife's plight for over a year without taking any action to provide relief until one day before (ECF 61 on 27 Feb 2025) she resolved her being an apparent 'illegal' alien on her own (ECF 71-3) on 28 Feb 2025.